CNHume/Samples/C#/Square/README.md

 ### Target Framework

-All projects in the solution currently target the **.NET 6.0 SDK**.
+All projects in the solution currently target the [.NET 7.0 SDK](https://dotnet.microsoft.com/download/dotnet/7.0).

 ## Principal Components of the Square Engine